catdgomez/redlined_by_algorithm/README.md

 # redlined_by_algorithm
-CatDGomez's capstone project for the Data Science Cohort 9 at Nashville Software School

 This project analyzes Home Mortgage Disclosure Act data to detect potential discrimination by race and other protected classes.

 ### Goal: